MarcosMantovani/MarcosMantovani/README.md

 ## Hi there 👋, my name is Marcos Mantovani!
 ### About me
-A full stack Python developer graduated from EBAC and an electronics technician graduated from IFSC, with experience in creating digital solutions that turn ideas into reality.
-My goal is to use technology to solve complex problems efficiently and elegantly.
+I'm a full stack Python developer graduated from EBAC and an electronics technician graduated from IFSC.
+My goal is to use technology to solve complex challenges in an efficient and sophisticated manner.

 I consider myself a happy person, easy to socialize with, and always committed to delivering more than expected within the deadline, giving my best in everything I do.